Untitled (How Could This Happen to Me?): Music video

-The music video tells a story of a car crash on a rainy evening where a young male drunk driver crashes his sedan head-on into a Trans Am driven by a female, resulting in her death.
-The drunk driver, however, survives relatively uninjured, and ends up arrested by the FBI and ATF.
+The music video tells a story of a car crash on a rainy evening where a young male drunk driver crashes his Toyota Camry head-on into a Trans Am driven by a female, resulting in her death.
+The drunk driver, however, survives relatively uninjured, and ends up arrested by the FBI and the BATF.
 The video was filmed near the famous tunnel in Griffith Park, Los Angeles.
 Vocalist Pierre Bouvier is seen singing the song at the scene of the car crash, and is also seen at the end of the video where the victim is at the hospital.

 The video also shows the backstory of the car crash, accompanied by clips of the victim's family doing things such as: her brother is seen playing video games in the family living room, her sister is doing her homework in her bedroom, their mom is in her house's kitchen washing dishes and their dad is working in his office.
 Then abruptly just as the two cars collide, the entire family is violently thrown into the walls surrounding them as the boy falls out of his bedroom window and the dad lands on his computer.
 In a joint letter with MADD, Simple Plan explained the events in the video:

+The other band members portray the emergency responders in the video.

 Live performances

-When performed live, the guitar solo in the middle of the song is performed by Bouvier.
-Lead guitarist Jeff Stinco plays a semi-acoustic guitar until the end of the solo, while rhythm guitarist Sébastien Lefebvre and drummer Chuck Comeau come in at the beginning of the solo.
+When performed live, Bouvier performs the guitar solo in the middle of the song.
+Lead guitarist Jeff Stinco plays a semi-acoustic guitar until the solo when rhythm guitarist Sébastien Lefebvre and drummer Chuck Comeau also come.
 Bassist David Desrosiers' main role is backing vocals, with his bass taking a backseat until Bouvier's solo and the final chorus.
-Stinco also plays a second solo as the song fades out.
+Stinco also plays an additional solo as the song fades out.

+Reception and legacy

+In 2025, Will Howard of Far Out Magazine put the song at the top of his list of "Five pop-punk songs from the 2000s so bad they feel like parodies".
+He wrote: "A band that named their first two albums No Pads, No Helmets...Just Balls and Still Not Getting Any..., respectively, decided to go serious. [...]
+An admirable cause, yet one whiffed so spectacularly by the band that it sounds more like naval-gazing self-pitying than anything made by the emo bands of the day.
+'I’ve made my mistakes,' Pierre Bouvier whines on the nauseating chorus.
+Too fucking right he has."